 Do you have a credit card you’re thinking about canceling?
 Maybe it’s one that has an annual fee or a really high interest rate.
 Or perhaps you just haven’t used it in a very long time.

-In this article, we’ll talk about how to know when you should and should not cancel a credit card — and how to cancel it if that’s what you decide you need to do.
+In this article, we’ll talk about how to know when you should — and should not — cancel a credit card.
+Then, we will discuss how to cancel it if that’s what you decide you need to do.

 When You Should Cancel a Credit Card

 First of all, we should be clear that there really aren’t any hard and fast rules about when you should cancel one of your credit cards.

 In fact, it’s usually not the best decision: Canceling a card can, at least temporarily, hurt your credit score.
 But there are two big financial reasons why you might want to shut down one or more of your cards for good.

 1. Your Credit Card Is Costing You More Than It Rewards You

 If you have a credit card that charges an annual fee, consider canceling it if the value the card provides doesn’t outweigh that fee.

 Add up the total cash value of the benefits you receive from your card and compare that against the annual fee.
 You might find that paying the annual fee is well worth what you get in return.

 If you can’t justify the annual fee based on the rewards, you should consider canceling the card — but not before you consider the potential impact on your credit, which we’ll talk about shortly.